harshkanani204/Pharmacy-Management-System/triggers proof/functionality.md

 CREATE TRIGGER sales_trigger BEFORE INSERT ON Sales FOR EACH ROW EXECUTE FUNCTION check_inventory();
 ```
+Remark: It'll update all the entries with that drug id.

 ### 2. While Making a Purchase